-Kylie Jenner Not Over Jordyn Woods & Tristan Thompson Cheating Scandal, Per ‘Us’
+Kylie Jenner Not Over Jordyn Woods & Tristan Thompson Cheating Scandal, Per ‘Us Weekly’

 Sources claim that the pair are trying to work through the cheating rumors and that they even went on a vacation together when Travis had some time off from their tour to get away from it all and reconnect as a couple.

-An insider tells People Magazine that Travis is making a huge effort to put Kylie and Stormi first, and that he wants his family to be happy.
+An insider tells People Magazine that Travis is making a huge effort to put Kylie and Stormi first and that he wants his family to be happy.

 Fans can see more of Kylie Jenner by following her on Instagram.